webealin/homelab-blog/content/posts/how-to-start-a-blog-i/index.md

 [Hugo](https://gohugo.io) is an open source static site generator.
 That means, that it takes ordinary markdown files and creates a static website out of it in milliseconds.
 There is no database involved and it's incredibly fast.
 You can add your markdown files to a version control system and have the page hosted using a platform like [GitHub Pages](https://pages.github.com) or [Cloudflare Pages](https://pages.cloudflare.com/).
 As it is way less complex than a full blown CMS like [WordPress](https://wordpress.com), it is also easier to set up and has less security problems.

-While there are also other popular static site generators like [Jekyll](https://jekyllrb.com/), [Eleventy](https://www.11ty.dev/) or [Gatsby](https://www.gatsbyjs.com/), I decided to go with Hugo as it seems to be one of the most widely used ones and is written in Golang.
+While there are other popular static site generators like [Jekyll](https://jekyllrb.com/), [Eleventy](https://www.11ty.dev/) or [Gatsby](https://www.gatsbyjs.com/), I decided to go with Hugo as it seems to be one of the most widely used ones and is written in Golang.

 ## Pre-Requisites